kalmk/team-progress/README.md

     - .env reference is on reference.txt

 ## how to run
-1) cd into server first!
+1) cd into server first
 2) npm start
 3) open an another terminal and cd into client
 4) npm start